 One Month (Or More) Before Inspection

-If you have a septic system or a well buried in your backyard, draw a sketch of where it’s located so the home inspector (and the future homeowners) can find it.
+- Draw a map of the property or locate your survey: If you have a septic system or a well buried in your backyard, sketch where it’s located so the home inspector (and the future homeowners) can find it.
 If you’re not sure where it’s located, this gives you some time to find out before the inspector arrives.

-Problems you expect to show up on the inspection should be addressed at this time.
+- Fix what needs fixing or be prepared to negotiate: Even if you decided to mask certain issues while showing your home, the inspection would most likely uncover them.
+Don’t wait until the last minute to address these areas of your home.
+All problems you expect to show up on the inspection should be dealt with at this time.
 If you choose not to make the repairs, be prepared to adjust your asking price.

 One Week Before Inspection

-In most scenarios, you’re likely packing up your belongings while you prepare for your home to be inspected.
-Make sure, however, that you pack strategically, moving boxes you don’t need to a self-storage unit.
-The home inspector will need to inspect every closet, electrical panel, furnace, water heater, attic access, and crawl space opening.
+- Make sure the inspector has access to all areas of your home: In most scenarios, you’re likely packing up your belongings while you prepare for your home to be inspected.
+Make sure, however, that you pack strategically.
+The home inspector will need to inspect every closet, electrical panel, furnace, water heater, attic access and crawl space opening.
 Don’t stack boxes in a way that it would block access to these locations.

 The Day Before Inspection

-As you clean, check for blown out light bulbs and replace them as needed.
-This is also a good time to make sure pilot lights are lit on your stove, water heater, and furnace.
+- Inspect lights and appliances before the inspector does: Check for blown out light bulbs and replace them as needed.
+This is also a good time to make sure pilot lights are lit on your stove, water heater and furnace.
 Light fixtures and appliances that don’t work can cause the inspection to be incomplete and delay the entire process.

-Take a tour of your property again today with the idea of making accessibility a priority.
-Make sure the inspector has access to locked gates, sheds, or anything else that’s not in the realtor’s lockbox.
+- Double check that all areas are accessible: Retake a tour of your property today with the idea of making accessibility a priority.
+Make sure the inspector has access to locked gates, sheds or anything else that’s not in the realtor’s lock box.
 You can remove the locks or provide keys to your real estate agent.

 On Inspection Day

 Doing the legwork to prepare your home for an inspection is time well spent.
-The inspection process will be more pleasant for everyone if you take the time to prepare your property, bring boxes to your self-storage unit, and make sure everyone has complete access to your home.
+The inspection process will be more pleasant for everyone if you take the time to prepare your property and make sure everyone has complete access to your home.
 While no one can guarantee the results of a home inspection, you’re less likely to be surprised when you take the initiative to prepare.